barcia/bramework/README.md

     ├── svg/    Files here are not processed.
 Only save here your SVG to copy them and put it inline.
     ├── web/    HTML/WP files.
 ```

+### WordPress
+Bramework is also intended for *WordPress* themes development, but you should make twi changes in `package.json` file:

+1. In the `start` task change `npm run server` to `npm run server:wp`
+2. In the `server:wp` task put the url where your WordPress is proxied.
+By default `localhost:8080`.
+3. Put all your theme files in `src/web/` and run `npm start`.

 ### Style Guide
 This project use the guidelines indicated by [Suit CSS](https://suitcss.github.io) with some very small changes.